jColeChanged/jColeChanged.github.io/jekyll/_posts/2010-12-09-lisp-has-average-performance-in-google-ai-competition.md

 to drag them down.
 The [density diagram][9] shown on the blog that I mentioned earlier seems to support this assessment.

-It looks like this programming competition hasn't shown Lisp to be very special.
-Though most Lisp users were above average, together they were even closer to average than Java.
+The programming competition hasn't shown Lisp to be special.
+Though most Lisp users ranked above the median, they were even closer to average than Java.
 Java on the other hand was just as expected, average to the core.

 That wasn't what I expected going into this, so I'm glad I got this result.